-Take us back to the first time you ran in the Vancouver Marathon, Half Marathon, 8KM or your first race.
+Take us back to your first BMO Vancouver Marathon.
 What was it like?
-What do you think has changed since then in the Vancouver running scene?
+How long ago was it?
+What do you think has changed since then?

 In terms of a changing running scene, I think we’re seeing a huge increase in the number of recreational runners who are lacing up their shoes and getting out there; it’s awesome!